jjneely/carolinarscm.org/content/register.md

 # Make a Payment

-The RSCM Carolina Course is now accepting payments through [PayPal][20] which means that you can easily use Visa, MasterCard, American Express, Discover, PayPal, or your Checking account for your course registration fees.
+The RSCM Carolina Summer Choral Residency is now accepting payments through [PayPal][20] which means that you can easily use Visa, MasterCard, American Express, Discover, PayPal, or your Checking account for your course registration fees.

 A $100 deposit and completed registration forms are required to reserve your spot.
 Registration fees do not include music.
 Click the below